kaankutan/django-qstash/README.md

 )
 ```

-### JSON-ready Arguments
+### Arguments Must be JSON-ready

-Each argument needs to be _JSON_ serializable.
+Arguments to django-qstash managed functions must be _JSON_ serializable.

 The way you find out:
 ```python
 import json